Coderad32/Coderad32/README.md

 Is a project I started on github if you would like to find out more information about the project please visit: [github.com/marspreserve](MarsPreserve) A voluenteering position farming and building grow boxes.
 A new startup and orginization for farming developing and researching.

-## About Myself ... 🚀

-Passionate about development, I thrive on exploring the outdoors, embarking on new adventures, and tackling hands-on projects.
-I value nature, animals, and strive to contribute to a sustainable, high-quality future—while being mindful of the impact of technology like blockchain.

-My focus is on continuous learning, adopting new tools, and refining my workflow and documentation for future projects.
-I enjoy sports such as fishing, golfing, and tracking, and am always open to new opportunities in the tech field.

 ## Token